- Why hire students with disabilities?

 - Fostering a more inclusive workplace culture;

-- Finding a solution to the shrinking workforce by tapping into a highly skilled, often overlooked candidate pool;
+- Finding a solution to a shrinking workforce by tapping into a highly skilled, often overlooked candidate pool;

 - Enhancing brand image and attracting a wider, more varied consumer base; and

-- Experiencing a return on investment with statistically proven talented and dedicated employees.
+- Experiencing a return on investment with talented and dedicated employees.

 - What programs are your students in at Carleton?